China seizes record ivory tusks, busts smuggling gang

-HONG KONG, April 15 (Reuters) - Chinese authorities seized 7.48 tonnes of smuggled ivory tusks last month, the biggest haul in recent years, as Beijing steps up a campaign against illegal wildlife trafficking.
+HONG KONG (Reuters) - Chinese authorities seized 7.48 tonnes of smuggled ivory tusks last month, the biggest haul in recent years, as Beijing steps up a campaign against illegal wildlife trafficking.

-The seizures came during an operation against an international criminal gang “that has long been specialising in smuggling ivory,” the customs administration said on Monday.
+The seizures came during an operation against an international criminal gang “that has long been specializing in smuggling ivory,” the customs administration said on Monday.

 China, the world’s largest importer and end user of elephant tusks, banned ivory sales in the country in 2017.